Eschatologue/CM_wiki/docs/gameplay/homebrew/inventory.md

 !!! homebrew "This is a Homebrew Mechanic!"

     You just stumbled into a Hombebrew mechanic!
-This game material made by me, rather than by an official or third-party publisher.
+This ruling is designed by Tyler Legg & Jacob Vickers, and it is slightly modified to fit more into the Crown & Misery caampaign.

 # Inventory Slots